mir-group/nequip/docs/guide/config.md

 ## `training_module`

 `training_module` defines the `NequIPLightningModule` (or its subclasses).
 Users are directed to its [API page](../api/lightning_module.rst) to learn how to configure it.
+Often, the `EMALightningModule` is a reliable choice.

 It is here that the following parameters are defined.

  ### `model`
   It is under `model` that the deep equivariant potential model is configured, which includes the NequIP message-passing graph neural network model or the strictly local Allegro model.
 Refer to the [model documentation page](../api/model) to learn how to configure this section.